idanHur/song-db-management/backend/README.md

 The backend provides the following API endpoints for managing song data:

 - `GET /songs`: Retrieve a list of all songs.
+- `GET /songs/order-by-band`: Retrieve all songs ordered by band.
-- `GET /songs/:bandName`: Retrieve songs by a specific band.
+- `GET /songs/by-band/:bandName`: Retrieve songs by a specific band.
-- `GET /songs/:year`: Retrieve songs from a specific year.
+- `GET /songs/by-year/:year`: Retrieve songs from a specific year.
-- `GET /songs/:songName/:bandName`: Retrieve a specific song by its name and band.
+- `GET /songs/specific-song`: Retrieve a specific song by its name and band.
+(Query parameters: `songName` and `band`)
 - `POST /songs`: Add a new song to the database.
-- `DELETE /songs/:songName/:bandName`: Delete a specific song by its name and band.
+- `DELETE /songs`: Delete a specific song by its name and band.
+(Request body should include `songName` and `band` fields)

 ## Usage